Geopard-Digital/Geopard.FlexGrid/README.md

 - Column position (vertical & horizontal)

 ![Preview](.github/preview.png?raw=true "Preview")
 *Note that the row padding and colors shown in this preview are for demo purposes only.
+It's not part of this package.

 ## Installation
 ```